jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 Adding a non-linear function after a linear equation enriches the complexity of our model.
 These methods are called **activation functions**.
 Common functions are tanh and ReLU.

-#### Sigmoid
+#### Sigmoid function
-Sigmoid is one of the earliest functions used in deep networks.
+Sigmoid function is one of the earliest functions used in deep networks.
 Nevertheless, as an activation function, its importance has gradually been replaced by other functions like ReLU.
 Currently, the sigmoid function is more popular as a gating function in LSTM/GRU (an “on/off” gate) to selectively remember or forget information.
 The discussion of a sigmoid function often acts as a showcase of explaining issues with deep networks.

 <div class="imgcap">
 <img src="/assets/dl/sigmoid.png" style="border:none;width:50%">